GRANUFLO NATURALYTE RECALL

 It only did so in March 2012 after the FDA was leaked the memo.
 Even then, it has been alleged that the information shared with customers and clinics was unclear and lacked the details and urgency found in the company’s original, internal memo.
 In fact, it has been alleged that the memo contained only one of ten medical references mentioned in the internal memo and failed to discuss the most at-risk population.
 The FDA has launched an investigation to determine whether Fresenius broke federal laws when it failed to warn customers of the potentially deadly heart risk, according to The Times.

-The lawsuits against Fresenius Medical Care center on a number of allegations, including that the company knew or should have known about the increased risk of death and serious injuries associated with GranuFlo and NaturaLyte.
+The lawsuit filed against Fresenius Medical Care focusws on a number of allegations, including that the company knew or should have known about the increased risk of death and serious injuries associated with GranuFlo and NaturaLyte.
 Specifically, these suits are claiming that the use of GranuFlo and Naturalyte presents an increased risk of serious and potentially fatal cardiovascular injuries – risks that were concealed and misrepresented by Fresenius Medical Care.
 GranuFlo and Naturalyte were advertised as being safe for dialysis, even though Fresenius knew or had reason to know that the products were not safe and could, in fact, cause serious medical problems, according to the GranuFlo lawsuits.